 Perfect 10: Rating Iron Trivets.
 Antiques Journal, August 2016: 28.

 Brown, Bridget.
 Collecting Trivets.
 EstateSales.Net Blog, January 19, 2018.

 Durable, Colorful Victorian Trade Cards.
 Worthpoint.com, February 24, 2009.

 Symbolism of the American Eagle in Trivet Designs.
 Worthpoint.com, October 17, 2008.

 Trivets Of Cast Metal.
 Worthpoint.com, October 4, 2008.

 Antique American Trivets and Stands.
 The Journal of the Antique Metalware Society, Volume 14, June 2006: 44-47.

 I also contribute regularly to the quarterly publication Pressing News, one of the many benefits of PITCA membership.
 Each issue contains interesting information not found elsewhere, as well as updates on member activities and ads.
 Current and past digital issues of Pressing News are available to members at the PITCA website.
-Some of the trivet articles I’ve written:
+View a past issue of the Pressing News.

 Resources for Little Irons and Trivets.
 March 2018

 Seven Favorite Trivets.
 March 2017